 St. James Theater Seating Chart FAQs

-The best seats in St. James Theatre are in the Center Orchestra, rows BB-M. Patrons wanting an unrivalled intimate experience should sit as close as possible, but avoid the middle of row A behind the conductor's box.
-Row A of the Center Mezzanine also has excellent sweeping views of the stage.
+The best seats in St. James Theater are in the center orchestra, rows BB-M. Patrons wanting an unrivalled intimate experience should sit as close as possible, but avoid the middle of row A behind the conductor's box.
+Row A of the center mezzanine also has excellent sweeping views of the stage.

-St. James Theatre has a seating capacity of 1,710.
+St. James Theater has a seating capacity of 1,688.